Skip to Content

 Composing in Code: Musician-Programmers are Changing the Way Music is Made

-2. In your Student Notebook, answer the question: 'Why is coding important to the future of the music industry?'
+2. In your Student Writing Activity Workbook, answer the question: 'Why is coding important to the future of the music industry?'

 Be sure to cite at least one piece of evidence from the article.